 For NER, we train each BERT model for $10$ epochs and each LSTM model for $50$ epochs.
 These parameters were determined during preliminary testing on the Slovene dataset.
 The selected numbers of epochs are chosen to balance the performance and training times of the models.
 All NER models are evaluated using $10$-fold cross-validation.

-We evaluate the models with the $F_1$ score, which is a harmonic mean of precision and recall measures.
-This measure is typically used in NER in a way that precision and recall are calculated separately for each of the three entity classes (location, organization, and person, but not ''no entity'').
-For each metric, we compute the weighted average over the class scores using the frequencies of class values in the datasets as the weights.
-Ignoring the ''no entity'' (OTHR) label is a standard approach in the NER evaluation and disregards words that are not annotated with any of the named entity tags, i.e. the evaluation focuses on the named entities.
+We assess the performance of the models with the $F_1$ score, which is a harmonic mean of precision and recall measures.
+This measure is typically used in NER in a way that precision and recall are calculated separately for each of the three entity classes (location, organization, and person, but not ``no entity'').
+We compute the weighted average over the class scores for each metric, using the frequencies of class values in the datasets as the weights.
+Ignoring the ``no entity'' (O) label is a standard approach in the NER evaluation and disregards words that are not annotated with any of the named entity tags, i.e. the assessment focuses on the named entities.